 After moving to Washington, DC, Cooper helped found the Colored Women’s League with Helen Appo Cook, Ida B. Wells, Charlotte Forten Grimké, Mary Jane Peterson, Mary Church Terrell, and Evelyn Shaw.
 The league’s goals were to encourage unity and social progress for the African American community.

-After graduation, Cooper became a teacher at an all black school.
+While in Washington, Cooper also taught at M Street High School, later becoming principal in 1901.
 She worked tirelessly to add advanced classes and raise money for scholarships.
-While she was a school principal in Washington, D.C., she fought against a congressional bill that would reduce the education of African Americans to vocational training.
+She also fought against a congressional bill that would reduce the education of African Americans to vocational training.
 Her activism helped defeat the bill, but it also got her fired.

 While working at M Street High School, Cooper finished writing her first book, A Voice from the South: By a Black Woman of the South.
 Considered the first work on African-American feminism, the book promoted the dream of uplifting African American women through education and self-determination.
 Cooper toured the country delivering speeches about her book and its ideas.
 A skilled and persuasive speaker, Cooper used her gift to fight discrimination and to advocate higher education for women.

 Cooper spoke at the 1893 World’s Congress of Representative Women in Chicago and the First Pan-African Conference in London in 1900.
 Cooper earned a PhD from the University of Paris in 1924, making her the fourth African American woman to earn a doctoral degree.
 She retired from Washington Colored High School in 1930.
 Cooper then served as president and later registrar of Frelinghuysen University for a total of 20 years.
 Cooper died on February 27, 1964, at the age of 105.
 There’s a tuition-free private school in Virginia named in her honor as well as a center on gender, race, and politics in the South at Wake Forest University and a professorship at Spelman College.